Self-Managed Super Funds

 The general rule is that all members of the SMSF must also be the trustees (if individual trustees) or directors of the corporate trustee and there are no other trustees/directors.
 But there are three exceptions.

 1. Single member fund: The member can be the sole director of a corporate trustee or can invite someone else to also be a director.
-If choosing individual trustees, they must appoint someone else as second trustee.
+If choosing individual trustees, they must appoint someone else as second trustee as a SMSF must have at least 2 individual trustees.

 1. Death or incapacity of a member: The member’s legal personal representative (executor or enduring power of attorney) can replace the member as trustee.